 Bali is a large island, over 5,000 sq. km and there are many places to see in Bali.
 Below is a list of the highlights and the best places to visit in Bali and where to stay in Bali – hopefully it will help you decide which area or places you want to spend your time in.
 These are listed in no particular order.

-Ubud is the most famous area in Bali and it’s here that you will recognize many scenes including the rice fields from Eat, Pray Love… Ubud is a town located in the centre of the island and is most known for its culture and abundance of yoga retreats and studios in Ubud.
-Temples hopping, traditional dancing and crafts and shopping are the things to do here.
+Ubud is the most famous area in Bali and it’s here that you will recognize many scenes including the rice fields from Eat, Pray Love… Ubud is a town located in the center of the island and is most known for its culture and abundance of yoga retreats and studios in Ubud.
+Temples hopping, traditional dancing and crafts, and shopping are the things to do here.
 Just outside of Ubud are the most famous rice terraces.

 Canggu is a digital nomad hub with lots of western ex-pats living here permanently or spending a few months on the southern coast.
 Canggu has a backpacker vibe as there are not many resorts in the area.
-It has black sand beaches and has a party scene.
-The area’s biggest draw are its easy surfing waves, cheaper accommodation prices and the many Australian-style cafes.
+It has black sand beaches and a party scene.
+The area’s biggest draw are its easy surfing waves, cheaper accommodation prices, and the many Australian-style cafes.

 Wondering where to stay in Bali?
 How about Oberoi Bali in Seminyak for an exquisite stay!

 This mountain village in Bali is popular for its trekking through the hills and jungle surroundings.
-Munduk is a spot in central Bali that often goes unnoticed in travellers Bali itinerary but you will want to visit if you want to see waterfalls and visit lakes.
+Munduk is a spot in central Bali that often goes unnoticed in traveler’s Bali itinerary but you will want to visit if you want to see waterfalls and visit lakes.

 Lovina is a very relaxed resort area in northern Bali that is too made up of a string of villages just like Amed.
 It is less touristy and quiet.
 You can spot dolphins, relax and soak up the sun on the black sand beaches of Lovina.